qgustavor/mega/readme.md

 [xhr-stream](https://www.npmjs.com/package/xhr-stream), which additional changes in order to make it work inside Service Workers, which in current Chrome Canary don't support XMLHttpRequest, just fetch.

+Crypto dependency was replaced with [secure-random](https://www.npmjs.com/package/secure-random) as node crypto was only used for key generation.